This page features several of the top Frequently Asked Questions FAQS and Answers about filing for a divorce in California.

 What if I have a contested matter?

-A contested matter is when the other party is not agreeing to anything for a divorce in Orange County.
 Unfortunately, you may require the assistance of an attorney.
 Most counties require that a hearing be set to finalize all the issues of a divorce when there is no agreement.
-Because we are only paralegal’s providing a document preparation service we are unable to give legal advice.
+Since we are a paralegal service providing document preparation, we are unable to give legal advice.
 That does not mean that you cannot proceed on your own, but because of the legal system and depending upon your particular circumstances it may be prudent to obtain legal counsel.

 I can obtain legal documents from the court.
 Why do I need your service?

 That is correct, you can obtain the legal documents from several sources.
 However, the court will not assist you in filing the documents.
-You are obtaining our services for divorce preparation to file and know the practice and procedures of your particular county.
+You are obtaining our services for the experience and expertise we possess in knowing the practices and procedures of your particular county and how to file the documents with them.
 Some services do provide instructions on how to file, but if there is an error when you go to file them the clerk will not help you.
-You would not want to get all the way to court and then find out you did not check the correct box or you have the wrong document.
+You would not want to get to court and then find out you did not check the correct box or you have the wrong document.
 Our certified paralegal in Orange County will make sure your documentation is prepared thoroughly.